-There’s no doubt, though, that when we get to the end of a working day and ask ourselves, “just what have I achieved?” there’s a fair chance that having to acknowledge a typical day’s worth of distractions can be a cause of misery.
-Research by Gloria Park of the University of California, Irvine, has tracked the stress-inducing blight of having to shift our cognitive resources when we’re interrupted or distracted at work.
+There’s no doubt, though, that when we get to the end of a working day and ask ourselves “just what have I achieved?”, there’s a fair chance that having to acknowledge a typical day’s worth of distractions can be a cause of misery.
+Research by Gloria Mark of the University of California, Irvine, has tracked the stress-inducing blight of having to shift our cognitive resources when we’re interrupted or distracted at work.
 While 82% of interrupted work was resumed on the same day, it took people in her study an average of 23 minutes and 15 seconds to think their way back into to the original task.
 They also tended to compensate for that time lost by working harder and for longer.
 No wonder we can so often feel frustrated, worn out and under pressure when we’re just trying to get something done.

 It all feels a long way away from that laser-sharp focus to which we all aspire.
 The ‘wrong’ kind of distraction really does seem to be the enemy of flow.
 But what to do?

 In his 2019 book Indistractable, Nir Eyal suggests that our first task is to know our enemy: to understand what this kind of distraction looks like.
 For Eyal, distraction stops us from achieving our goals – it’s any action that moves us away from what we really want.
 If distraction becomes a habit, we are unable to sustain the focus we need.
-In contrast, traction leads us closer to our goals – any action that moves us toward what we really want.
+In contrast, traction leads us closer to our goals – any action that moves us towards what we really want.
 Traction is any action we do with intent; it’s doing what we say we will do.